World Experience Philippines has a lot of projects, all with the intention to make the world a better place.

-- Our Tour Leaders are an example for their community to show that changing their lives is possible.
+- Our Freelance Tour Leaders are an example for their community to show that changing their lives is possible.

 - Come from all parts of the world.

 - Are open to experience the “other side” of Manila by a full immersion of Filipino culture.
-Using public transportation, visiting parts of Manila that are not visited often by tourists and interacting with the locals.
+Using public transportation, visiting parts of Manila that are not visited often by guests and interacting with the locals.
 This all together with a Filipino from the poorer area itself.
 This creates a deeper understanding of Filipino culture, the lives of the communities in Manila and above all: awareness of the circumstances, the challenges and how they deal with those challenges.

 - Many guests feel they want to contribute towards changing the life of the people in the slums by donating (money, books, clothes, etc.) or/and actively help during projects by volunteering with us.
 We can be reached via firstname.lastname@example.org in case of interest.